soulspace-org/overarch/README.md

-Even if the model is specified as data, the format should be a text file (EDN, JSON) to be easily edited with text editors by the whole team and to be committed to version control, instead of being in some propriatary binary format.
+Even if the model is specified as data, the format should be a text file (EDN, JSON) to be easily edited with text editors by the whole team and to be committed to version control, instead of being in some propriatory binary format.

 The native format should be Extensible Data Notation (EDN) with representations in other formats like JSON.
 EDN is a textual format for data, which is human